neverender/zombi/README.md

 # Mentions

-* A majority of the code surrounding how plugins work was borrowed from https://github.com/indiefan/nodebot
+* A majority of the code surrounding how plugins work was borrowed from https://github.com/jonursenbach/node-smores which borrowed a lot from https://github.com/indiefan/nodebot
-* Tristan Dunn for node-campfire: https://github.com/tristandunn/node-campfire
+* https://github.com/jmazzi/red was also very helpful